 The Input Contribution SHALL indicate that the WID is for approval

-The Input Contribution SHALL include the supporting information (section 5.4)

 The Input Contribution SHALL be sent to WPS

 The package will be sent to OMA-WID-REQUESTS mail list with a subject line requesting submission to TP for approval.
 Any special requests should be noted in the email.